Palantir Technologies

 Investment Opinion: Should I buy PLTR Today?

-Risks & Conditions: The two biggest risks that could invalidate a Hold thesis are 1) a growth deceleration below 50% YoY, triggering multiple compression, and 2) a breakdown below the key $85.47 support level, indicating a loss of long-term investor confidence.
-This Hold would upgrade to a Buy if the forward PE compresses toward 40-50x while growth remains above 60%, or if the stock establishes a firm base above $150.
-It would downgrade to a Sell if revenue growth decelerates sharply or if net margins contract.
-The stock is currently overvalued relative to both its peers and its own near-term earnings power, but fairly valued only if its long-term AI dominance and growth trajectory are fully realized.
+Risks & Conditions: The two biggest risks are valuation compression and growth deceleration.
+This Hold rating would upgrade to a Buy if the forward PE compresses toward 40x (making growth more affordable) or if the stock establishes a firm base above its 52-week low on strong volume.
+It would downgrade to a Sell if quarterly revenue growth decelerates below 50% or if operating margins contract.
+Currently, the stock is overvalued relative to both its history and peers, pricing in a near-perfect future.

 Sign up to view all